 There is also “healthy stress.”
 This includes a desire to do well on a test or interview, having a response to actual danger rather than the fear of a possible future danger or threat.
 With healthy stresses, we have an appropriate physiological response (adrenal gland and adrenaline hormone) to provide us the energy, mental capacity and ability to react quickly and respond wisely.
-This kind of response typically subsides once the danger passess.
+This kind of response typically subsides once the danger passes.
 The main concern for our health is chronic stress, which is the persistent worry and fear about things that might happen, or reliving past events.

 There are many types and sources of stress, especially in our modern lives.
 Here are a few common areas and examples:

-Physical stress from intense exercise or competitive events as well as injury or illness, also moving or travel and life transitions like pregnancy.
+- Physical stress from intense exercise or competitive events as well as injury or illness, also moving or travel and life transitions like pregnancy.

-Emotional stress from relationships, love (or the lack of it), marriage and divorce, raising children, taking care of a sick loved one, anger, jealousy, fears and phobias.
+- Emotional stress from relationships, love (or the lack of it), marriage and divorce, raising children, taking care of a sick loved one, anger, jealousy, fears and phobias.

-Mental stress from the demands of our work or school, deadlines, our mind chatter, taking tests, speaking in public, or just too many decisions to make.
+- Mental stress from the demands of our work or school, deadlines, our mind chatter, taking tests, speaking in public, or just too many decisions to make.

-Financial stress from money concerns and paying bills, the stock market, mortgage payments, how your partner is spending the family finances, or how the government is spending our money.
+- Financial stress from money concerns and paying bills, the stock market, mortgage payments, how your partner is spending the family finances, or how the government is spending our money.

-Environmental stresses at the level of our cells and tissues from toxins and free radicals or EMF exposures.
+- Environmental stresses at the level of our cells and tissues from toxins and free radicals or EMF exposures.

 These various factors do not operate in isolation and in fact often compound one another to intensify our response.
 Of course, stress is a major contributing factor to our vulnerability to disease or slowing down healing.
 Our immune and nervous systems, heart, mind, and digestive tract are most sensitive to emotional upset and stress.
 Having too many stressors without a healthy outlet for relief is a major health concern.